Menu

 Hand depriming tools

-Using a hand depriming tool to deprime ammunition (i.e., remove the spent primer) is a fairly straightforward process, although it does require care to ensure safety.
+Using a hand depriming tool to deprime ammunition (i.e., remove the spent primer) is a fairly straightforward process and one of the first skills you’ll pick up when getting started in reloading, although it does require care to ensure safety.

 Here's a general procedure: